ivanaairenee/os181-1/README.md

 #### Demo W10

 ## Tips and Trick in Operating System Course
+1. You need to know every single line in demos given. (by Muhammad Hanif Pratama)

+2. Make sure you wrote question and answers based on the test in the past in your notes (by Muhammad Hanif Pratama)
 ## What we learn from running demos on WSL/Ubuntu Container

 ### Ubuntu Container